ARM-software/abi-aa/aaelf64/aaelf64.rst

     In particular, when a call is made via the PLT entry of a symbol marked with ``STO_AARCH64_VARIANT_PCS``, a dynamic linker cannot assume that the call follows the register usage convention of the base procedure call standard.

-    An example of a function that follows a variant procedure call standard with different register usage convention is one that takes parameters in scalable vector or predicate registers.

 Weak Symbols
 ------------